ECDN has three runtime components:

 - ECDN Management Portal - runs in the cloud and accessed via a browser.

-- ECDN Backend services - runs in the cloud.
+- ECDN Backend services - set of api services that run in the cloud to support the ECDN service.

 System requirements for ECDN server VM instances